Flying high in a Hot Air Balloon in Melbourne Australia

-Hot air ballooning in Melbourne – a once in a lifetime experience for a bird’s eye view over the second largest city in Australia.
+Take a hot air balloon ride in Melbourne – a once in a lifetime experience for a bird’s eye view over the second-largest city in Australia.

 Hot Air Ballooning is quickly becoming one of my favorite ways to see a new area.
 Floating peacefully through the sky, I have been able to see the chateaus in the Loire Valley of France and the other-worldly landscapes of Cappadocia, Turkey.